 Best burgers in Boston

-Back in 2016, JM Curley suffered a wintertime flood that left burgermongers adrift.
-The reason why: the jmC burger, a glorious half-pound order that almost overshadows the restaurant’s award-winning cocktail program.
-The Angus beef patty is burnished with cheddar, grilled onions, pickles and a homemade Russian dressing ("Pop’s Russian").
+jm Curley's glorious, half-pound burger is made from grass-fed beef, and then topped with cheddar, grilled onions, pickles and a homemade Russian dressing.
 Regulars tend to go all in, adding a fried egg, house-made slaw and, sometimes, an additional patty.

-The potent Shojonator™ takes its inspiration from the Wendy’s Baconator, though in a far smaller package (this is more slider than burger).
+The potent Shojonator takes its inspiration from the Wendy’s Baconator, though in a far smaller package (this is more slider than burger).
 The patty is topped with a pile of smoked bacon and kimcheese (that would be kimchi velveeta) and, in a nod to Shojo’s Asian menu, encased in a steamed bun.

 While many chefs play with umami to upgrade their burgers, chef Tim Wiechmann sticks with salt—specifically, a pretzel roll bun that adds just a little something extra.
 The bun plays bookend to a blend of beef brisket and bacon adorned with comté cheese, ketchup and mustard.
 A farm-fresh egg is an optional add-on.

 With connections to two dearly-departed nearby hangouts (the East Coast Grill and B-Side Lounge), The Automatic sports strong bloodlines.
 Perhaps the most popular item off the eclectic menu - which includes everything from Sichuan-style beef jerky and buffalo-fried sweet plantains to a “frito pie from hell” - is the Flat Patty burger.
 Topped with American cheese and a “super secret sauce,” the burger pairs well with several of the shot-and-a-can drink specials.